doyleLai/Arduino-DCC-Station/README.md

 # Arduino-DCC-Station
-This project was adapted from Michael Blank's work.
+This project adapted Michael Blank's program code for signal generation.
 The original program supports one decoder only.
-This program aims to support up to 9 decoders.
+This program supports up to 9 decoders.

+The Arduino program generates two opposite DCC signals.
+When one signal goes HIGH, the other goes LOW, and vice versa.
+That means you can connect them to an H-bridge circuit to boost up the signal to power the track and locomotives.

+The program uses the hardware timer and interrupts to achieve the precise pulse width generations of the DCC signal.
+Therefore, this program is compatible with Arduino UNO and other ATmega328p based boards only.

-## Hardware
+## Hardware wiring
-You need an H-bridge motor driver to deliver the large current flow used by locomotives.
+Connect the pin 11 and pin 12 on Arduino to the two input pins of the H-bridge.
+Connect the two output pins of the H-bridge to the track.
+Be sure you use an H-bridge to deliver the large current flow used by locomotives.
 Do not connect Arduino pins to the track and locomotives directly.
-To set up the circuit, connect the pin 11 and 12 on Arduino to the two input pins on your H-bridge.
-Connect the two output pins on the H-bridge to the track.

-This program was tested on Arduino UNO Rev3 and should work on other ATmega328p boards.

 >If you use a non-isolated oscilloscope to measure the output pulses on Arduino or the motor driver, attach the probe tip only.
 Never connect the ground lead of a non-isolated oscilloscope to any signal pin.